Freq-Out/phaune-audio_processor/README.md

 ## How to

-In your ls_script.liq, just use "phaunepressor" as a function of the type:
+In your ls_script.liq, where your stream source is define, after the amplify function, just use "phaunepressor" as a function of the type:

-(s) = phaunepressor(s)
+s = phaunepressor(s)

 where (s) is the source to process.

+Restart liquid soap.

-You can change the crossover and compression parameters by tweaking this values in phaune_utils.liq.
+You can change the crossover and compression parameters by tweaking those values in phaune_utils.liq.